crabl/ng-percent/README.md

 * Min and Max validators like input[number].
 * Enable/disable formatter using ng-percent={{var}}

+## Example

+You can see this directive in action on [Plunker](http://plnkr.co/edit/zTEmRX5PtFhwyA93y8bY)

 ## Bower

 You may install it via bower using